top of page

 b.
 She is to stay in isolation away from her husband for 72 hours.

 c.
-The wife must immediately go and cleanse her hands in the flame of a fire.
+The wife must immediately go and cleanse her hands in the flames of a fire.

 a.
 Her hand must be cut off.